FAQ-Frequently Asked Questions

 5. Waste:

-- Waste generated in daily operations, such as organic waste, ordinary waste, plastic etc. In addition, it includes discharge from treatment, which relates to whether waste is recycled, incinerated or landfilled.
+- Waste generated in daily operations, such as organic waste, ordinary waste, plastic etc. In addition, it includes emssions from treatment, which relates to whether waste is recycled, incinerated or landfilled.

 - Operational wastewater.